Asia Television: Debt resolved

-After ATV formally ceased free TV broadcasting, ATV Investor Secretary Rong Rongbin pledged shares of Star Platinum Corporation, which holds 99% of its shares, to borrow HK$300 million from Xiesheng Xiefeng to save ATV, but did not repay on time; therefore, Xiesheng Xiefeng in July 2016, it acquired the full equity of Star Platinum.
-It was also reported that about HK$35 million in unpaid wages of 640 former employees and HK$18 million of Insolvency Fund were also paid after the company has acquired its majority stake.
+Following ATV's formal cessation of free-to-air television broadcasting, ATV Investor Secretary Rong Rongbin pledged shares of Star Platinum Corporation—which held 99 percent of ATV's equity—as collateral to secure a loan of HK$300 million from Xiesheng Xiefeng in an attempt to rescue the broadcaster.
+However, the loan was not repaid on time, and in July 2016 Xiesheng Xiefeng acquired full ownership of Star Platinum.
+Reports also indicated that approximately HK$35 million in outstanding wages owed to 640 former employees, along with HK$18 million from the Insolvency Fund, were subsequently settled after the company had obtained its majority stake.